KwatME/Medicine.md/Pathogen/Bacterium/Vibrio cholerae.md

 ### Colonize

-Affects the proximal small intestine.
+Infects the proximal small intestine.
+Pilli attach it to the surface and to each other.

 Chemotaxis directs it to the intestinal surface, requirement for pathogenesis.
 1 flagellum moves it.
 At the surface, mucinase degrades mucin secreted by the intestinal goblet cells.
-Pilli attach it to the surface and to each other.
-Proliferates there.
+Proliferates on the surface of the villi.

 ### Persist